cirrax/puppet-postfix/README.md

         chroot: 'y'
         command: 'trivial-rewrite'

-Services are hash merged in hiera and can be deacitvated and removed from hiera.
+Services are hash merged in hiera and can be deactivated and removed from hiera.

 #### create lookup maps: